The Least Visited Country in the World; Travel to Nauru

 The Australians have come again though.
-Every asylum seeker, economic migrant or refugee, attempting to illegally enter Australia, gets sent to Nauru for ‘processing’, which essentially means getting flown to the middle of the Pacific Ocean, living in detention centres here in Nauru for years on end while Australia work out a plan.
-A select few Nauruan’s are making an absolute fortune from all this (corruption, and the ‘old boys club’ is part of the lifestyle), renting their land for the detention centres for millions of dollars. all the expat staff for Australian organistations renting accommodation for $3k a month, when most people earn $500 a month for full time work, although with the world’s highest unemployment rate (90%+), people are eking by on less than that.
-There is no trickle down at all.
-The President is vastly wealthy AND in perhaps the occasion like this in the world, the President decided to leave the country he is governing, Nauru, and now lives in very comfortable Brisbane, in luxury.
+Every asylum seeker, economic migrant or refugee, attempting to illegally enter Australia, gets sent to Nauru for ‘processing’, which essentially means getting flown to the middle of the Pacific Ocean, living in detention centres here in Nauru for years on end while Australia works out a plan.
+A select few Nauruan’s are making an absolute fortune from all this (corruption and the ‘old boys club’ is part of the lifestyle), renting their land for the detention centres for millions of dollars.
+All the ex-pat staff for Australian organisations renting accommodation for $3k a month, when most people earn $500 a month for full-time work, although, with the world’s highest unemployment rate (90%+), people are eking by on less than that.
+There is no trickle-down at all.
+The President is vastly wealthy AND decided to leave the country he is governing, Nauru, and now lives in very comfortable Brisbane, in luxury.
 He flies back a lot though, so that’s fine apparently.
 Great guy, right?
 Hmm.

 All-in-all, the energy in Nauru is not running on positive vibes.
-The refugees don’t wanna be there, the expats are generally there for their six figure salaries while they count their days until they can get off the island, the locals who I spoke to dream of a life in Australia instead, the supermarkets are empty due to how remote the place is, and the cost of everything is more than Europe.
+The refugees don’t want be there, the ex-pats are generally there for their six-figure salaries while they count their days until they can get off the island, the locals who I spoke to dream of a life in Australia instead, the supermarkets are empty due to how remote the place is, and the cost of everything is more than Europe.
 Sexual assault, misogyny and violent alcoholism are all part and parcel of weekly life here.
-I went to a bar on the Saturday night, and saw a lot of it first hand.
+I went to a bar on a Saturday night and saw a lot of it first hand.
 Very uncomfortable.

-In my opinion, I would only recommend people to visit Nauru if they’re curious about visiting the least visited country on earth, that’s pretty cool and I can relate to people wanting to do that.
-OR, to run around a whole country – again, really cool.
-Other than these two attractions, I’d stick to Vanuatu, Samoa, Palau or Tonga – really cool, positive countries, with awesome stuff to see and do.
+If you’re a bit weird, like me, then the chance to visit the LEAST visited country in the world is too good to turn down, so in that case, yes you should visit.
+Dont expect too much to see and do though.
+Also, to run around a whole country – again, really cool.
 Nauru is in a tricky situation, and when the phosphate finally runs out, and the Australians pull out from the detention centre policy, I worry about the future for this tiny nation.